truenas/documentation/content/CORE/Sharing/NFS/nfs-share.md

 Creating a Network File System (NFS) share on TrueNAS gives the benefit of making lots of data easily available for anyone with share access.
 Depending how the share is configured, users accessing the share can be restricted to read or write privileges.

-To get started, make sure a <a href="/hub/initial-setup/storage/datasets">dataset has been created</a>.
+To get started, make sure a [dataset](/CORE/Storage/datasets) has been created.
 This dataset serves as share data storage.
 If a dataset already exists, proceed to turning the NFS service on.